 Network Buildout is Part of Spectrum’s $5 Billion, Multiyear Rural Digital Opportunity Fund (RDOF) Investment in Rural Broadband

-ST. FRANCOIS COUNTY, Mo. — Spectrum today announced the launch of Spectrum Internet, Mobile, TV and Voice services to more than 1,500 additional homes and small businesses in parts of rural St. Francois County, including the French Village area.
-Spectrum’s newly constructed fiber-optic network buildout in St. Francois County is part of the company’s approximately $5 billion RDOF-related investment in unserved rural communities, which includes $1 billion won in the Federal Communications Commission’s (FCC) RDOF auction.
+CHARLOTTE, N.C. — Spectrum today announced the launch of Spectrum Internet, Mobile, TV and Voice services to more than 1,400 homes and small businesses in Suffolk, Virginia.
+Spectrum’s newly constructed fiber-optic network buildout in Suffolk is part of the company’s approximately $5 billion RDOF-related investment in unserved rural communities, which includes $1 billion won in the Federal Communications Commission’s (FCC) RDOF auction.
 The company’s RDOF expansion will provide broadband access to approximately 1 million customer locations as estimated by the FCC across 24 states in the coming years.

-“Spectrum is bringing gigabit broadband to unserved communities across America through RDOF,” said Matt Brown, Spectrum’s Vice President of Construction.
-“Our investment is making it possible to deliver the high-value broadband, mobile, TV and voice services now available to even more people in St. Francois County.
+“Spectrum is bringing gigabit broadband to unserved communities across America through RDOF,” said Tim Williams, Vice President of Construction at Spectrum.
+“Our investment is making it possible to deliver the high-value broadband, mobile, TV and voice services now available in Suffolk.
 We are providing local residents and small businesses superior connectivity at highly competitive prices, backed by a team of skilled local technicians and U.S.-based customer service.”

 Broadband Speeds up to 1 Gbps, Plus Money-Saving Mobile Options and 85,000 On Demand Choices